Jeija/physdoor-relay/README.md

 ## Services
 At startup, the board performs SLAAC to obtain a global IPv6 address.
 Make sure an IPv6 router is available on the local network, otherwise the board will fail to boot.

 The Relay Board runs an HTTP server and an SNTP client for time synchronization.
-By default, the SNTP client connects to one of Google's NTP servers at `2001:4860:4806::`.

 The HTTP server provides the following APIs:
 * `GET` to `/`: Webpage containing only `"<h1>physdoor board</h1>"`, can be used for debugging or monitoring